NelsonNgo0/NelsonNgo0/README.md

 <h1 align="center">I'm looking for an internship :)</h1>

 <p align="center">Currently in my second year studying Software Engineering at RMIT.
 I enjoy front-end web development, and hope I can get into an industry with a focus of UX/UI design.
-Zero Two Supremecy
+Zero Two Supremecy.
 </p>

 <h3 align="center">LANGUAGES IM LEARNING>:)</h3>